Scattered-Systems/scsys/README.md

 ### Examples

+For more detailed examples, please visit the [examples](https://github.com/scattered-systems/scsys/tree/main/examples) directory in the repository.
+Below are some brief examples highlighting certain features of the library.

 #### Example 1: _Using the `VariantConstructors` derive macro_

 The `VariantConstructors` derive macro can be used to automatically generate functional accessors for named fields within a given structure.
 For example, given the following structure: